 Other projects we’d recommend consulting a pro for:

-New windows: Accurate measurements are crucial and improper installation can have a negative impact on your window's performance and aesthetics.
+New windows and patio doors: Accurate measurements are crucial.
+And improper installation can have a negative impact on both the performance and aesthetics of your replacement patio doors or windows.
 Plus, installing multiple windows on multiple floors yourself can be a challenging, drawn-out project.

 SEE ALSO: REPLACEMENT WINDOW INSTALLATION - DO IT YOURSELF OR HIRE A PRO